-There are currently three UK stamp taxes which apply to transactions involving real estate and stocks and marketable securities.
-Two of these are relatively modern taxes:
+There are a number of UK stamp taxes which apply to transactions involving real estate and stocks and marketable securities, which include:

 SDLT was introduced from 1 December 2003 to replace stamp duty on transactions involving interests in land and buildings.
-Its scope is much wider than stamp duty in that it may apply to any acquisition of a chargeable interest, and is a self-assessed tax on the transaction, in many cases requiring the submission of an SDLT return to HMRC.
+Its scope is m

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.